wesleyem/th57/QOD.md

 1. Night takeoffs and landings at KNDZ shall be made to a _____ or ________
     1. duty runway; lighted pad
     1. RWOP 5-11

+## Inadvertent IMC

+1. Torque Limits
+    1. NFM 4-7
+1. What are the clearances required within the day/night traffic pattern at KNDZ
+    1. Clearance to takeoff, turn downwind, and land.
+Remain clear of maintenance pattern when in use.
+    1. RWOP 5-11 & 13

+## ECS Malfunctions

+1. Transmission oil pressure and temperature limits
+    1. NFM 4-7
+1. Dimensions of the KNDZ maintenance pattern
+    1. Surface to 2500' MSL.
+PIC may request 'High Maintenance' for 5000' MSL
+    1. RWOP 5-13